xyzarivera/updog-doggo-classifier-ui/README.md

     Use the Gatsby CLI to create a new site, specifying this repository.

     ```shell
-    # create a new Gatsby site using the hello-world starter
+    # create a new Gatsby site
     gatsby new doggo-classifier-ui https://github.com/xyzarivera/doggo-classifier-ui
     ```